elastio/bon/website/docs/guide/alternatives.md

 ::: tip

 Why is there an explicit `main()` function in this code snippet 🤔?
-It's a long story explained in a [blog post](../../blog/avoid-child-modules-in-macros). (feel free to skip)
+It's a long story explained in a [blog post](../../blog/avoid-child-modules-in-macros) (feel free to skip).

 :::